RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 D. Crypto-shredding
 Answer: B.

-Data dispersion is the cloud version of using RAID arrays, protecting data by spreading it across multiple volumes/devices.
+**Data dispersion is the cloud version of using RAID arrays, protecting data by spreading it across multiple volumes/devices**.
 Options A and C are terms that have no meaning in this context.
 Crypto-shredding is a form of device/media sanitization utilizing cryptography and has nothing to do with RAID, so option D is incorrect.